stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 - The allocator and pool(s) should provide useful statistics to the application, e.g. number of allocations, free memory, etc.

-To support these requirements a second device memory implementation is introduced for a _block_ of memory managed by the pool.
-Memory requests are then served from a block with available free memory or new blocks are created on demand to grow the pool.
+To support these requirements a second memory implementation is introduced for a _block_ of memory managed by the pool, requests are then served from a block with available free memory or new blocks are created on demand.

 ### Memory Blocks

-A memory block is a wrapper for a memory instance and maintains the list of allocations from that block:
+A block is a wrapper for a device memory instance and maintains the allocations from the block:

 ```java
 class Block {